PFunnell/PFunnell.github.io/_posts/2025-04-14-obsidian-linker.md

 So I built something.
 Or rather we, ChatGPT and I, did.

 I was trained in coding in the early 90s but never really put it into action, becoming an IT generalist early in my career.
 However, in the last few years I've had the privilige to lead a team of talented developers which has led me back into the deeper tech side of things, wrangling with devops and cloud architecture, and rekindled an interest in coding.
-I'll never be as good a coder as the rest of the team but using gen-AI and applying over 30 years of knowledge I've got a few tricks up my sleeve.
+I'll never be as good a coder as the rest of the team but using gen-AI and applying over 30 years of career knowledge I've got a few tricks up my sleeve.

 This project has been around a while but I finally got it dusted off and updated the repo, learning a few things about git, VScode, GitHub copilot and dipping a toe into a few other things like Jekyll static websites and Ruby in the process.